luigisaetta/oci-speech-demos/README.md

 ## Demos:
 * [demo1](./demo1_main.py): takes a list of wav files from a local directory, transcribe the audio and output the result to the screen
-* [demo2](./demo2.py): built with Streamlit, enables you to upload a set of files to the UI and get back the audio trascriptions
+* [demo2](./demo2.py): a UI, built with Streamlit, enables you to upload a set of wav files and get back the audio trascriptions

 ## Sampling rate
 * For all languages 16 Khz is supported.